 During her leadership in global health course at Brown University in the summer of 2019, Yasi made an action plan to create a service organization centered around period poverty and stigma.
 Her main inspiration was Nadya Okamoto’s book, Period Power, which is about the necessary actions for solving period poverty and how we can all work to debunk the stigma around periods in our daily lives.
 Yasi shared the book with Andrea, who was immediately stirred by the fact that she had never even heard of this problem which affects the health, education, and wellbeing of women all around the world.
 Motivated by their newfound awareness of this often neglected issue, they created the Period Poverty Project in the fall of 2019.

-Two years later, the PPP has expanded its reach to 5 different student-led branches across San Diego.
-We hold bi-monthly workshops with a group of over 70 passionate female and male voices, hoping to educate our community about menstrual health and discuss the injustice and stigma surrounding periods.
-Through school-based and city-wide menstrual product drives, our organization has collected and donated over 45,000 pads and tampons to homeless menstruators, survivors of domestic violence, at-risk youth, low-income students, and Central American migrants in vulnerable living conditions.
+Two years later, the PPP has expanded its reach to 6 different student-led branches across San Diego.
+We hold bi-monthly workshops with a group of over 70 passionate voices of all genders, hoping to educate our community about menstrual health and discuss the injustice and stigma surrounding periods.
+Through school-based and city-wide menstrual product drives, our organization has collected and donated over 128,000 pads and tampons to homeless menstruators, survivors of domestic violence, at-risk youth, low-income students, and Central American migrants in vulnerable living conditions.
 We are so excited about our future plans and hope that this is only the beginning of our role in the menstrual movement!

 We are devoted to providing opportunities for you to support our cause.
 If you have any questions about how to get involved, please contact either one of us or our organization's email found on the Contact page!

-Andrea Rix (she/her), 16, is a junior at The Bishop's School.
-This year, she is most looking forward to connecting with some of the women at the homeless shelters and hearing their stories.
+Andrea Rix (she/her), 16, is a senior at The Bishop's School.
+This year, she is most looking forward to connecting with some of the women at local homeless shelters and hearing their stories.
 Through this experience, she hopes to learn more about how menstrual injustice looks in her own community and amplify the voices of women in need.